 Switching energy providers is simple, but choosing which one to switch to?
 Not so much.

-Search and compare energy suppliers
+Search and compare energy providers in your state

 How does switching contracts work?